Uwe Johnson: Life

 In February 1967, the Kommune 1 moved into Johnson's apartment building in West Berlin.
-He first learned about in a newspaper report about a plan for a "pudding attack" on the U.S. Vice-President Hubert Humphrey.
+He first learned in a newspaper report about a plan for a "pudding attack" on the U.S. Vice-President Hubert Humphrey.

 Returning to West Germany in 1969, Johnson became a member of both its PEN Center and its Akademie der Künste (Academy of the Arts).
 In 1970, he published the first volume of his Jahrestage (Anniversaries).
 Two more volumes were to follow in the next three years, but the fourth volume did not appear until 1983.

-In 1972, Johnson became Vice President of the Academy of the Arts and edited Max Frisch's Tagebuch 1966-1971.
+In 1972, Johnson became Vice President of the Academy of the Arts and edited Max Frisch's Tagebuch 1966–1971.

 In 1974, Johnson, his wife and their daughter moved into 26 Marine Parade, a Victorian terrace house overlooking the sea in Sheerness on the Isle of Sheppey in Southeast England.
 Shortly afterwards, he broke off work on Jahrestage, due partly to health problems and partly to writer's block.
 However, his ten years in Sheerness were not completely unproductive.
 He published some shorter works and continued to do some work as an editor.
 In 2020, a monograph by cultural historian Patrick Wright, The Sea View Has Me Again, was published by Repeater Books, focusing on Johnson's decade living in Sheerness.

-In 1977, he was admitted to the Darmstädter Akademie für Sprache und Dichtung (Darmstadt Academy for Speech and Writing).
+In 1977, he was admitted to the Darmstädter Akademie für Sprache und Dichtung (Darmstadt Academy for Language and Literature).
 Two years later he informally withdrew.

 In 1979, he gave a series of lectures on poetics at the University of Frankfurt, published posthumously as Begleitumstände.
 Frankfurter Vorlesungen.

 In 1983, the fourth volume of Jahrestage was published, but Johnson broke off a reading tour for health reasons.
 He died from hypertensive heart disease in Sheerness on 22 February 1984.
 His body was not found until 13 March.
 At the time of his death, he had been planning a one-year stay in New York City.

 Marriage

-On 27 February 1962, Johnson married Elisabeth Schmidt, who he later (1975) accused of conducting a love affair with the Czech Mozart scholar Tomislav Volek.
+On 27 February 1962, Johnson married Elisabeth Schmidt, whom he later (1975) accused of conducting a love affair with the Czech Mozart scholar Tomislav Volek.